adujardin/chainer-pose-proposal-net/README.md

 Pose proposal network provides the 2D pose using a single image, similarly to [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose), but much faster reaching real time speed on embedded CPU (see original work, running on a [Raspberry Pi Zero](https://twitter.com/9_ties/status/1059750417679114240)).

-This project integrates the ZED SDK into the 2D pose estimation to provides a real time 3D pose estimation, much faster than [OpenPose](https://github.com/adujardin/zed-openpose)
+This project integrates the ZED SDK into the 2D pose estimation to provides a real time 3D pose estimation, similarly to [ZED OpenPose](https://github.com/adujardin/zed-openpose), but lighter, royalty free (see [original work license](./LICENSE)) and in Python.

 ## Using the ZED stereo camera